Update Kubernetes and node images across multiple clusters using Azure Kubernetes Fleet Manager

 - Node image version only

-- Latest: Updates every AKS cluster in the update run to the latest image available for that cluster in its region.
+- Latest image: Updates every AKS cluster in the update run to the latest image available for that cluster in its region.

-- Consistent: As it's possible for an update run to have AKS clusters across multiple regions where the latest available node images can be different (check release tracker for more information).
+- Consistent image: As it's possible for an update run to have AKS clusters across multiple regions where the latest available node images can be different (check release tracker for more information).
 The update run picks the latest common image across all these regions to achieve consistency.

-You can define an update run using update stages in order to sequentially order the application of updates to different update groups.
+You can define an update run using update stages to sequentially order the application of updates to different update groups.
 For example, a first update stage might update test environment member clusters, and a second update stage would then update production environment member clusters.
 You can also specify a wait time between the update stages.
+You can store this sequence as a template in the form of an update strategy.

-Provide a name for your update run and then select 'Stages' for update sequence type.
+Enter a name for the update run, and then select Stages for the update sequence type.

 - Kubernetes version for both control plane and node pools